 There are several options for handling your 401(k) rollover in Westwood, MO, and oftentimes it takes sound financial planning and advising to know which option is best for you.
 Correct Capital is a privately owned, independent advisory firm with fiduciary advisors.
-This means our only concern is making sure your financial future and planning needs are met.
+This means any advice we give is based on what we believe is best for your financial needs.
 Our business is built on trust and your confidence that we’ll do what’s best for you.
-We offer impartial, expert advice, and will never try to convince you of something we don’t believe in ourselves.
+We offer unbiased, expert advice, that we give free of the conflict of interest that can occur with public shareholders or parent company relationships.
 Call us today at 314-930-401K or contact us online to learn more about 401(k) rollover options in Westwood, MO.

 Generally speaking, you have four options to consider when considering a 401(k) rollover.

 1. Keep your 401(k) with your former employer.

 If you have over $5,000 invested in your 401(k), the majority of Westwood, MO companies allow you to keep your retirement savings in their plan.
 The funds stay subject to the same rules, fees, investment plans, and withdrawal options.
 Many people in Westwood, MO already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
 In this case, it may make sense to not roll over your 401(k), and to keep the savings where they are.
 If you leave your job between the ages of 55 and 59 ½, you may be eligible for penalty-free withdrawals.
 Additionally, federal law dictates that 401(k)s creditors cannot make claims against 401(k)s.
 If you keep your assets in your old 401(k), you won’t have to make any immediate decisions regarding your money, and you’re still free to transfer the funds any time you’d like.